Currency

 Tether (USDT)

-• Current market cap — $89 billion
+• Current market cap — $116.96 billion

 • Launch year — 2014

 The advantage of Tether is its high level of stability and the absence of financial intermediaries.
 Tether also offers more liquidity compared to other digital assets and provides growing investment opportunities.
-The disadvantages are the lack of transparency, regulatory scrutiny, and the risk of de-pegging
+The disadvantages are the lack of transparency, regulatory scrutiny, and the risk of de-pegging.

 Binance Coins (BNB)

-• Current market cap — $35 billion
+• Current market cap — $79.13 billion

 • Launch year — 2017

 BNB stands for Binance Coins and is a cryptocurrency used to make trading-associated payments on the Binance Exchange.
-In the terms of market capitalization, BNB is one of the top digital currencies out there.
-In addition to Binance trading, this cryptocurrency offers several uses, such as investment, paying for entertainment, credit card payments, booking travel, and more.
+In terms of market capitalization, BNB is one of the top digital currencies out there.
+In addition to Binance trading, this cryptocurrency offers several other uses, such as investment, paying for entertainment, credit card payments, booking travel, and more.

 The advantages of BNB include low trading fees, faster transaction speeds compared to its competitors, and a wide range of potential uses.
 The disadvantage is that this cryptocurrency is centralized and faces regulatory challenges.